polistern/pboted_docs/docs/docs/bote/v5/protocols.ru.md

 6. Rn decrypts the Relay Packet into an Email Packet.
 7. Rn sends the Packet to S1,...,Sm through a Kademlia STORE

-## 4.2. Цепь возврата
+## 2. Цепь возврата

 In order to make it impossible for two non-adjacent nodes on the return chain to identify Relay Return Request packets, the payload_ and the entire Return Chain are re-encrypted at every hop.
 A new Correlation ID is generated at every hop.

 Here is a simplified diagram of how a Relay Return Packet is sent from one hop to the next:

-### (A)

-The Packet is received.
+1. The Packet is received.
 HOP1 through HOP3 contain encrypted data (encrypted with the public key for the receiving I2P node):
 ```

       +------------------- Relay Return Request --------------------------+